 For details about server configuration, see Configuration settings.

 This server provides a secure storage for packages, or collections of software components, such as binaries, artifacts, and metadata.
 Vault packages can be used in builds and continuous integration pipelines.

 The Vault server supports the following package managers:

-Vaults enable you to maintain your own and third-party packages with the help of audit trails, vulnerability and license detection, reviews, and approvals.
+Vaults enable you to maintain your own and third-party packages with the help of audit trails, license and security issue detection, reviews, and approvals.

 For details, see Use vaults to manage artifacts.

 This is the server for Git repositories that supports standard Git-based functionality, such as creating and cloning Git repositories, collaborating on projects with individuals and teams, committing, reviewing, and merging changes.

 These are small applications associated with the PulseUno server and used for running chains.
 To increase the capacity of your system, you add more agents.